Sustainability4/Blockchain/solidity/readme.md

 │   └── truffle-config.js
 └── package.json
 ```
 2. We need a caller smart contract in caller folder to interact with the oracle smart contract in the oracle folder.
+Now one might be calling an asynchronous function through oracle which might not return the final value but an id for the request made.